liuxjep/iam/external_mfa.md

 ## Ordering external authentication
 {: #ordering}

-If you have any the following access, you can order external authentication for a user:

-* Editor or higher role on the User management service
-* You are an ancestor in the classic infrastructure hierarchy for the user and you have the Manage users classic infrastructure permission assigned
+You can order external authentication for a user if you are the master user or if you have the Manage User and Add/Upgrade Services permissions.

 To order external authentication, complete the following steps: